seb54000/tpcs-workstations/README.md

         - see `cloudinit/check_quotas.sh`
 - [ ] Ability to launch checking scripts from the docs vm through PHP (or as a cron and consult in web browser)
 - [ ] Restrict more the permissions on ec2, vpc, ... and write a script to list all the remaining resources that can last after tpiac
-- [] Template default grafana user/pwd from env vars (instead of hardcoded in docker compsoe)
 - [ ] Identify 2 or 3 queries to visualize in prometheus/grafana and note them here or put links in Readm (or even docs root webserver)
   - Disk space usage/available for monitoring
   - Memory available